Ryan-Lwin/Ryan-Lwin/README.md

-- 👋 Hi, I’m @Ryan-Lwin
+- 👋 Hi, I’m Ryan
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and c
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...